ramgopal99/Indexa/README.md

 2. **Watch Magic Happen**: Indexa detects the page and shows a sidebar automatically
 3. **Real-time Indexing**: Topics appear as you chat - headings, code blocks, key concepts
 4. **Navigate Effortlessly**: Click any topic to jump directly to it in the conversation
+5. **Use Search Mode**: Click the search icon to find topics quickly with advanced filters
+6. **View AI vs You**: Switch to Chat tab to see conversation breakdown showing AI responses vs your messages

 ### 🔧 Manual Mode (Legacy)